 Class Organization.
 Freshman class elections are held during September.
 Sophomores, juniors, and seniors elect their officers the preceding spring.
 Elected are a president, vice president, and Student Senate representatives.
-The presidents and Student Senate representatives serve on the Student Senate.
-The vice presidents are members of SAB.
+The presidents and Student Senate representatives are members of SAB.

 Intercollegiate Athletics.
 Tabor is a member of the National Association of Intercollegiate Athletics (NAIA), as well as the Kansas Collegiate Athletic Conference (KCAC).
 Varsity teams include: football and baseball for men; volleyball and softball for women; and men's and women's cross country, soccer, basketball, tennis, and track and field.